eboileau/dhart-utils/README.md

 - 'name'
 - 'ID+name'

+`--gene-info-id`: Provide input gene types as defined by mygene.
+The default value is ensembl.gene, hence ensembl is assumed as the standard input format.

+- default='ensembl.gene'

 `-fmt, --input-format`: Input format: either MEX (e.g. TSV and MTX), or TXT (e.g. TXT, TSV, or CSV).
 Market Exchange (MEX) format is for gene-barcode matrix output from Cell Ranger; TXT format is for read count matrices (single file, genes x barcodes/wells).

 choices: